lefta/ehlit-prototype/Readme.md

 Note that for this to work, you must either be at the root of this repository, or the Ehlit package must be installed somewhere in your python path.

 This will generate a `out` directory, containing all generated files.
+This way, it allows to keep your code base clean: you only have to delete this directory to go back to a « clean » state, and only have to add `/out/` to your `.gitignore` file to avoid pushing generated files.

 The resulting C file is put in a `src` subdirectory with the same name, just replacing the `.eh` extension with `.c`.
 Next, you may build your C file(s) as you would with other programs.